gbrough/battleship/README.md

 -

 Requirements:
-- 5 different types of ships
+- 5 different names and sizes
-  - Create from class - what are the attributes?
-  - Store in a dictionary
-- Ask if horizontal or vertical - ask for 3rd input
-- Check if ship can fit in location
+- Check if ship can fit with that orientation and location

 Teaching: